 Michael’s vast experience in the oil and gas industry spans over 60 years.
 He has developed multiple cross-border projects in Mexico and continues to pursue projects to build and promote Mexico’s oil and gas infrastructure.

 Michael R. Ward

-With over 10 years of expertise in the fields of exploration and production, midstream transmission, and propane services, Patrick is an integral part of the develop team responsible for making Mirage into the company it is today.
+With nearly 20 years of expertise in the fields of exploration and production, midstream transmission, and propane services, Patrick is an integral part of the develop team responsible for making Mirage into the company it is today.